sombriks/enterprise-kotlin-handbook/docs/0012-project-setup-with-maven-and-gradle.md

 - Gradle eats more memory, spawns a daemon for _faster incremental builds_.
 - Maven is faster for single builds.
 - Gradle is buggier than Maven.
+- Maven is harder to extend.
+- Gradle has easier setup for other registries than [maven central][0346].

 In the end, there is no way to enter enterprise JVM-based development without know both, because all projects out there are using that.